kopf/cpr/README.md

 We can see the CPU usage drop from ~13% to ~5% after having switched to `cpr` just before 08:00.

 For reference, this was a `t3a.small` instance with healthchecks enabled for 3 containers, each of which had a default interval of 2 seconds.
+The instance was essentially idling, with no traffic from outside.
+(The spikes we see early in the morning are cronjobs running.)

 ## Example usage